Oldmeldrum, Fyvie & Turriff

 Description: Well-kept castle with sumptuous furnishings, extensive grounds and parts of the structure dating back to the 13th century.

-Open (2017): Daily, June to August; Saturday to Wednesday, April to May, September & October school holiday; weekends in October
+Open (2018): Daily, June to August; Saturday to Wednesday, late March to May & September to October.
+Grounds: daily.

 Name: Glen Garioch Distillery ★★★☆☆ (pronounced "Glen Geery")